Aliases for PLCB4 Gene

 GeneCards Summary for PLCB4 Gene

 PLCB4 (Phospholipase C Beta 4) is a Protein Coding gene.
 Diseases associated with PLCB4 include Auriculocondylar Syndrome 2 and Auriculo-Condylar Syndrome.
-Among its related pathways are Platelet activation and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
-GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
-An important paralog of this gene is PLCB3.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
+An important paralog of this gene is PLCB1.

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
 This form has a role in retina signal transduction.